Becoming a Dutch citizen by option

 Becoming a Dutch citizen through naturalization

-If you cannot become a Dutch citizen by option, you may be able to become a Dutch citizen by naturalization.
-First check with the Immigration and Naturalization Service (IND) to see if you meet the conditions.
-You can then submit an application for naturalization to the municipality.
+If you are not eligible for Dutch citizenship by option, you may be able to obtain Dutch citizenship through naturalization.
+First, check with the Immigration and Naturalization Service (IND) at to see if you Requirements the Requirements .
+You can then submit an application for naturalization to your local municipality.

-Did you provide incorrect information or fail to provide important information?
-If so, you may lose your Dutch nationality.
+Did you provide incorrect information or omit important information?
+If so, you could lose your Dutch citizenship.
 This could result in you becoming stateless.